bpamos/tf-aws-redis-enterprise-cluster/README.md

 # tf-aws-redis-enterprise-cluster
 Create a Redis Enterprise Cluster from scratch on AWS using Terraform.
 Redis Enterprise Cluster of 3+ nodes accessible via FQDN, username, and password.

-Optional test node with Redis and Memtier installed.
+Create an optional test node or nodes with Redis and Memtier installed.

-Optional Prometheus and Grafana node with advanced monitoring.
+Create an optional Prometheus and Grafana node configured to the Redis Enterprie cluster for advanced monitoring at the cluster, node, and database levels.

 * Example of deployment: (user can choose any number of RE nodes and any number of tester nodes to deploy)
 ![Alt text](image/RE-TF-Deploy.jpg?raw=true "Title")